samoht/assemblage/README.md

 ### Status

-The library can be used to describe OCaml projects with static dependencies, generate the corresponding `Makefile` to build the project, and generate the correponding `META` and `<pkg>.install` files to install it.
+The library can be used to describe OCaml projects with static dependencies.

 A projects description consists of a list of libraries, binaries and/or toplevels.
 Each containing a list of compilation units with precise (and static) dependency relationships.

+Using a project description, the tools can generate:

+- a `Makefile` to build the project;
+- a `.install` to install the project; and
+- a `META` file to use the project.

 #### Dependency Tracking